cloud-gov/cg-site/_docs/services/relational-database.md

 To access a service database, use the [cf-service-connect plugin](https://github.com/18F/cf-service-connect#readme) or the new [cg-manage-rds](https://github.com/cloud-gov/cg-manage-rds) application and the corresponding CLI (command line interface) tools for the database service you are using,

-The examples below are for PostgreSQL, but should be similar for MySQL or others.
+The examples below illustrate using PostgreSQL, but should be similar for MySQL or others.

 ### Using cg-manage-rds

 #### Exporting from a service instance

-The `cg-manage-rds` application is meant to simplify and streeamine import, export and cloning operations on service instances.
+The `cg-manage-rds` application is meant to simplify and streamline import, export and cloning operations on service instances.
 Full usage docs can be found on the github [readme](https://github.com/cloud-gov/cg-manage-rds#usage)

 To perform a basic export of a postgres instance using the compressed format: